TorchJD/torchjd/docs/source/examples/partial_jd.rst

 =================================

 This example demonstrates how to perform Partial Jacobian Descent using TorchJD.
-This technique minimizes a vector of per-instance losses by considering only a submatrix of the Jacobian — specifically, the portion corresponding to a selected subset of the model's parameters.
-This approach offers a trade-off between the precision of the aggregation decision and the computational cost associated with full Jacobian Descent.
+This technique minimizes a vector of per-instance losses by resolving conflict only based on a submatrix of the Jacobian — specifically, the portion corresponding to a selected subset of the model's parameters.
+This approach offers a trade-off between the precision of the aggregation decision and the computational cost associated with computing the Gramian of the full Jacobian.
 For a complete, non-partial version, see the :doc:`IWRM <iwrm>` example.

 In this example, our model consists of three `Linear` layers separated by `ReLU` layers.
 We will perform the partial descent by considering only the parameters of the last two `Linear` layers.
 By